Deitsuen/galaxie-curses/docs/source/install.rst

    mv ../galaxie-curses/GLXCurses ./

-* Create a MainApp file and import the GLXCurses package
+Now you can import the GLXCuses package

 .. code:: python